Oman's Sultan in Iran for talks on diplomatic, security issues | Law-Order

 Oman's Sultan in Iran for talks on diplomatic, security issues

-Haitham is expected to meet Iranian President Ebrahim Raisi to discuss issues such as Tehran's strained ties with Egypt and Iran's disputed nuclear programme, Iranian state media reported.
+Issues such as Tehran's strained ties with Egypt and Iran's disputed nuclear programme are expected to be discussed during Haitham's visit, Iranian state media reported.
 The visit comes as Iran also faces renewed criticism of its human rights record and allegations that Russia is using Iranian drones in its war in Ukraine.

 The visit comes as Iran also faces renewed criticism of its human rights record and allegations that Russia is using Iranian drones in its war in Ukraine.
 Tehran denies supplying the drones for use in war.
 Efforts by six world powers to revive Tehran's 2015 nuclear deal have stalled since last September, amid growing Western fears about the clerical establishment's rapidly advancing nuclear programme.